LisaHJung/O4B/README.md

         value: demo
         action: upsert
 ```
-- `processors.resource.attributes` adds the `service.name = demo` to telemetry data.
-If that attribute already exists, it overwrites it.
+- The `resource` processor adds the attribute `service.name = demo` to telemetry data.
+- If that attribute already exists within the data, it overwrites it.
--we add the service name so we can identify which app or service generated the traces when viewing them in the Jaeger UI.
+- We add the service name so we can identify which app or service generated the traces.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/5cfc0b94-990c-4e8f-9ebc-c58b73f850b2" />